-- Conservation voltage reduction (CVR) with maximum reactive power support of the EPS, - Super Power Quality (PQ) with maximum reactive power support of the EPS keeping the voltages at the customer terminals close to the nominal - Standard Voltage Quality with maximum reactive power support of the EPS
+- Conservation voltage reduction (CVR) with maximum reactive power support of the EPS. - Super Power Quality (PQ) with maximum reactive power support of the EPS keeping the voltages at the customer terminals close to the nominal. - Standard Voltage Quality with maximum reactive power support of the EPS.

-The volt/var functions of the μGrid's DER for the CVR objective are presented in Error!
-Reference source not found. and Error!
-Reference source not found.
+The volt/var functions of the $\mu$ Grid's DER for the CVR objective are presented in Figure 1-3 and Figure 1-4.
 As seen in the figures, the minimum voltage setting is 0.96 p.u., and the maximum voltage setting is 0.98 p.u.
-The dashed lines represent the ideal volt/var function, while the solid lines represent the real function limited by the DER capabilities.
 Note that the voltages in these functions are the voltages at the DER terminals, not at the PCC.
-The initial settings of the reactive power are set to the maximum available within the voltage settings.
+The initial settings of the reactive power are set either to the maximum, or to the minimum available within the voltage settings.
 When the voltage deviates beyond the setting, the kvars change according to the set var/volt droop.
-The initial var settings are different for the greater and smaller kW loads of the DER.
-The greater load is assumed to be 100% of rated kW (it can be associated with sunny days for solar generation), and the smaller load is assumed to be 20% of the rated kW (it can be associated with cloudy days for solar generation).
-However, the examples are, in general, applicable to any inverter-based DERs, not just to solar DERs.
+The initial var settings are different for the different kW loading of the DERs due to different DER kW injections and therefore different var capabilities.

-The volt/var functions of the μ Grid's DER for the PQ objective are presented in Error!
-Reference source not found.
+The volt/var functions of the $\mu$ Grid's DER for the Power Quality (PQ) objective are presented in Figure 1-5.
 As seen in the figures, in this case, the minimum voltage setting is 0.99 p.u., and the maximum voltage setting is 1.01 p.u.
-The initial settings of the reactive power are set to the maximum available within these voltage settings.
+The initial settings of the reactive power are set either to the maximum, or to the minimum available within these voltage settings.
 When the voltage deviates beyond the setting, the kvars change according to the set var/volt droop.

-The volt/var functions of the μ Grid's DER for the Standard Voltage objective are presented in Error!
-Reference source not found.Error!
+The volt/var functions of the $\mu$ Grid's DER for the Standard Voltage objective are presented in Figure 1-6Error!
 Reference source not found.
 As seen in the figures, in this case, the minimum voltage setting is 0.96 p.u., and the maximum voltage setting is 1.04 p.u. of the voltage at the DER terminals.
-The initial settings of the reactive power are set to the maximum available within these voltage settings.
+The initial settings of the reactive power are set either to the maximum, or to the minimum available within these voltage settings.
 When the voltage deviates beyond the setting, the kvars change according to the set var/volt droop.